paulcoghlan/public/golang.md

 A raw string literal is written `...`, using backquotes instead of double quotes.
 Within a raw string literal, no escape sequences are processed;
 the contents are taken literally

 Because strings are immutable, building up strings incrementally can involve a lot of allocation and copying.
 In such cases, it’s more efficient to use the `bytes.Buffer` type.

 To convert an integer to a string, one option is to use `fmt.Sprintf()` or `strconv.Itoa()` To parse a string representing an integer, use the `strconv.Atoi()` or `ParseInt`/`ParseUint`

+Remember that the `bytes` package offers the same operations as the `strings` package can help avoid extra byte/string conversions.

+Substring operations may return string with same backing array. `strings.Clone()` returns a new string.

 ## Arrays